jekyll/minima/docs/development/logos.md

 # Logos
+> How to add to or update logos in the project.

 The SVG icons or logos are stored in the [\_includes/logos](/_includes/logos/) directory as includes files.
 This is easier to manage than assets as it allows the content of the file to be inserted inline in HTML, rather than referencing a path to an asset which has to be fetched on the frontend.